I beg to move,

 I hear what the right hon and learned Gentleman says.
 There are no right or wrong answers here; it is about creating a balance.
 I would point out that not all residents in care homes have dementia.
 Many of them do not and have a very strong awareness of their environment.
 They would see this as an infringement of their dignity—a dignity that they are fighting to hold on to for the remainder of their life.
 I take the point, but I do not think the issue is straightforward.

 A point was made about CCTV in this building.
 We accept it, but we do not live here.
 We accept it in our lives, but if we are to make care homes a genuine substitute home for vulnerable people, we have to bear such points in mind.
-CCTV may have a role in specific circumstances, for example where a concern has been identified, but it ought to be a last resort, only implemented with the knowledge and full consent of residents, families, staff and professional representatives, because this affects everybody, and observing would definitely affect the relationships in the home.
+CCTV may have a role in specific circumstances, for example where a concern has been identified, but it ought to be a last resort, implemented only with the knowledge and full consent of residents, families, staff and professional representatives, because this affects everybody, and observing would definitely affect the relationships in the home.

-Acknowledging that it is unlikely that incidences of abuse and poor standards of care would be prevented by installing CCTV cameras in communal areas does not mean that serious problems can be ignored.
+Acknowledging that it is unlikely that incidents of abuse and poor standards of care would be prevented by installing CCTV cameras in communal areas does not mean that serious problems can be ignored.
 Abuse of people in care homes, and/or poor care, shames us all. ln many ways, the issue of CCTV is more of a red herring than a solution.
 I accept that it may have a role in some areas, and there may be justification for using it in some limited ways.
 However, there is widespread agreement from a range of well-respected organisations that the blanket imposition of CCTV is not the answer.

 As the hon.
 Member for North Ayrshire and Arran (Patricia Gibson) has pointed out, Caroline Abrahams from Age UK said that it is more important